crate/cratedb-guide/docs/connect/rust/index.md

 cargo run
 ```

-:::{rubric} Synopsis (CrateDB Cloud)
+:::{rubric} Synopsis (SSL connection)
 :::
-For CrateDB Cloud, add TLS support and update the connection string with
+Add TLS support and update the connection string with
 your cluster details.

+Also use this variant to connect to CrateDB Cloud.

 `src/main.rs`
 ```rust